guptakaran11/grasskode-website/content/post/travel/bolavenplateau.md

   <em>Priceless buffoonery!</em>
 </div>

 After we settled down for some coffee and tea the doggies melted our hearts.
 We decided to check out the camp site which was oh so cool.
 There were two raised and covered platforms which had multiple tents setup.
-These raised surface were close to the top of the waterfall.
-There were kids jumping in the puddles made by rain water probably.
+These raised surface were close to the top of the waterfall where kids jumping in puddles.
 There were hammocks under these platforms.
 There were charging points as well.
 There were decent lights all around and most important of all there were toilets and shower rooms.
 [Glamping](https://en.wikipedia.org/wiki/Glamping) is the term for this I guess.
-Staying in a camp (or not) is usually my call because I am the picky one but there was no doubt here that we were camping tonight.
+Staying in a camp (or not) is usually my call because I am the picky one but there was no doubt here that we were camping here tonight.
 Plus we were the only ones there so it was all the more fun.

 <div class="postimg">
   <div class="grid">